churchmanlab/human-mitoribosome-profiling/README.md

-# Muman mitoribosome profiling analysis
+# Human mitoribosome profiling analysis

 This repository includes the scripts and annotation files needed to analyze mitoribosome profiling data generated from human cells with or without mouse spike-in.
 The directories are listed in order to take raw fastq files through trimming, alignment, quality control, and many other library characteristics.
 There are README files for each analysis step explaining how scripts are run and what is generated with each.
 Optimized to run on HMS O2 computing cluster (SLURM job scheduler).